 Inefficiencies and unprofitable areas may also be observed during visits leading to budget cuts and performance pressure, which was found to result in increased misconduct.

-Read full paper “When the Boss Comes to Town: The Effects of Headquarters’ Visits on Facility-Level Misconduct” by Heese, Jonas, and Perez Cavazos, Gerardo, The Accounting Review (Forthcoming) at SSRN.
+Full paper: Heese, J. and G. Perez Cavazos.
+“When the Boss Comes to Town: The Effects of Headquarters’ Visits on Facility-Level Misconduct” The Accounting Review (Forthcoming) SSRN.